Recent Changes - Search:

 We also have

-{$$\expect{m^4}_L = \kappa_1^4 L^4 + 6 \kappa_2 \kappa_1^2 L^3 + (4 \kappa_1 \kappa_3 + 3 \kappa_2^2)L^2 + \kappa_4 L$$}
+{$$\langle{m^4}\rangle_L = \kappa_1^4 L^4 + 6 \kappa_2 \kappa_1^2 L^3 + (4 \kappa_1 \kappa_3 + 3 \kappa_2^2)L^2 + \kappa_4 L$$}

-Taking the large {$L$} limit directly gives only the leading order terms in the moments, which for the {$n$}-th moment is simply {$\expect{m}^n$}.
+Taking the large {$L$} limit directly gives only the leading order terms in the moments, which for the {$n$}-th moment is simply {$\langle{m}\rangle^n$}.
 This doesn't give anything useful, the purpose behind the Binder Cumulant is to take advantage of the higher cumulants.
 What we can do instead is evaluate the moments polynomial using the length scale that is available to us, namely the correlation length obtained from the transfer matrix.
 This gives a rather natural procedure.
 Note that this is only a length scale, we can in principle choose {$L = s \xi$}, where {$s$} is any fixed scaling constant.
 The effect of {$s$} is to change the actual value of the Binder Cumulant at the critical point (analogous to changing boundary conditions for the finite-size Binder Cumulant).
 We can choose {$s$} freely, to give a numerically stable fitting procedure.

 Procedure